Here's the Amazon description:

 “I already knew then that Sam didn’t see things like we do, that the reason he leaned so close was that that was how the world talked to him—through his skin.”

 Sarah Lean lives in Dorset in England with her family and dogs.
 She started writing when she was around ten years old, but she became a teacher before she started her writing career.

 A Dog Called Homeless is her first published novel.
 On her website, Sarah Lean says, “Inspiration is everywhere, just like stories.
 For me, the key is to just look, just listen, wherever I am.”

 She has this advice for writers: “Expect to get it wrong, again and again.
 Practice is paramount, expect to learn, love learning.”

 Other Books by this Author:Harry and Hope

 For more info, visit Sarah Lean’s website.

-You can find more Marvelous Middle Grade Monday books by checking out Shannon Messenger’s blog!
-Shannon is the founder of Marvelous Middle Grade Monday and the author of the middle grade novel, Keeper of the Lost Cities.
+You can find more Marvelous Middle Grade Monday books by checking out author Shannon Messenger’s blog!
+Shannon is the founder of Marvelous Middle Grade Monday and the author of the middle grade series, Keeper of the Lost Cities.